menu

 What do Grislbrand, Jetmir's Garden, and Temple of Enlightenment all have in common?
 They have all recently had an odd overpriced purchase recently.
 I began noticing this trend while doing my daily review of MTGStocks interests.

-The first one was Disciple of Griselbrand.
+The first one was Griselbrand.
 When I saw its market price jump, I got very excited, as I have quite a few copies.
 Then I looked into it and found that there were numerous copies below that price listed on TCGPlayer.
 TCGPlayer now allows you to see recent purchase history, which is fantastic information for the Magic finance community given TCGPlayer's dominance of the secondary card sales community here in the US.
-I noticed that there were a few sales of Disciple of Griselbrand all on the same day at the same exorbitant price.
+I noticed that there were a few sales of Griselbrand all on the same day at the same exorbitant price.

-It is important to note that when I look up Temple of Enlightenment, the $95.00 sale shown above is no longer listed in the recent sales for the card on TCGPlayer; however, the Jetmir's Garden and the Disciple of Griselbrand sales are still listed.
+It is important to note that when I look up Temple of Enlightenment, the $95.00 sale shown above is no longer listed in the recent sales for the card on TCGPlayer; however, the Jetmir's Garden and the Griselbrand sales are still listed.

 What is especially interesting about this particular sample set is that we have three different results:

-• Disciple of Griselbrand still has a TCGPlayer market price well above the actual going rate of the cards.
+• Griselbrand still has a TCGPlayer market price well above the actual going rate of the cards.
 This is almost assuredly due to the small number of transactions including copies of the card since the odd purchase.

 • Jetmir's Garden's TCGPlayer market price has essentially crashed back down to what it normally would have been due in large part to the higher transaction volume as it averages back down to reality when the sample size is large.